Introduction

 SACRE produces a locally determined Agreed Syllabus for Religious Education at least every five years.
 It advises and monitors the quality and provision of statutory Religious Education and Collective worship in foundation, community and voluntary controlled church schools and reports on this annually to schools, the DfE and National Association of SACREs (NASACRE).
 The Agreed Syllabus for RE 2018 along with a glossary of terms and primary assessment statements can be found below.

 SACRE meetings are held at least once a term.
-The meetings in 2023-24 will be held as follows:
+The meeting dates for 2023-24 are:

 If members of the public would like to attend any of the above meetings, please contact the clerk to SACRE to request further details / meeting link - laura.corcoran@peterborough.gov.uk.